 I try to focus on how many factors played into my story.
 The fact that the area where my injury occurred is usually desolate.
 I’m fortunate that I happened to be there when there were people around.
 I’m grateful that the people around me were not only willing to put themselves in harm’s way to help me, but also that they brought skills to the table that were essential in my successful retreat.
 And I’m thankful to be surrounded by people in my life that have stepped away from their own duties to provide help to me when I need it most.

 I hope that whenever anyone around me needs help, I have the wisdom to recognize it and the willingness to provide it.
 I have a new perspective on the fragility and ephemerality of life, and I plan to hold onto it as long as I’m able.
-But that doesn’t mean I’m done with the Linville Gorge.
+But that doesn’t mean I’m done with hiking.

 View this post on Instagram

 Yesterday was a day of firsts for me.
 It was my first time to hike the Chimneys, my first time to reach the Linville River, my first time to break my left tibia and fibula crossing it, my first time to have to ford back to shore with a bone sticking out of my leg, my first time to be carried up the mountain by a group of benevolent strangers, my first time to ride in an ambulance, and my first time to have rods and screws attached to my body in a late-night emergency surgery.